 Ayurvedic Lifestyle for High BP

-- Simple breathing exercises when feeling stressed or tensed can help a lot in keeping blood pressure in check.
+Simple breathing exercises when feeling stressed or tensed can help a lot in keeping blood pressure in check.
+There are plenty of ways for you to try using breathing to lower your blood pressure.

 Niruha basti Chikitsa (non unctuous enema) will be beneficial in hypertension and should be given by experienced physician.